Windthorn-Paradoxan/EMX-AtlantisOS/README.md

 My work is a combination of creativity, historical reconstruction, and touches on things much of the world may consider taboo.
 I personally do not care.
 Truth is in measures, not words, not documented history.
-Sometimes to move forward, we need to look back, and be sure we didn't mis something.
+Sometimes to move forward, we need to look back, and be sure we didn't miss something.
 Or misunderstand.
 Or gave up on the mystery because we were told to.